Why Do People Experience Leg Shaking? Causes And Treatments

 Therapy can help

-If your tremors seem to be caused by anxiety or another mental health disorder you cannot control, consider talking to a therapist.
+If your tremors seem to be caused by anxiety or another mental health disorder, consider talking to a therapist.
 The trained, licensed online counselors at BetterHelp can help you address your concerns and develop a plan to manage your anxiety and other emotions that may impact your leg shaking.

 Online therapy at BetterHelp has many benefits.
 If you’re experiencing leg shaking due to anxiety, the thought of finding a qualified therapist on your own and then meeting face-to-face may be overwhelming.
 With online therapy, you can quickly match with a therapist and begin sessions from the comfort of home.

-Plus, online therapy is just as effective as in-person treatment, with one study showing that people in online counseling not only had a significant improvement in depression and anxiety scores at 12 weeks but that these results were also sustained for at least six months.
+Plus, online therapy can be just as effective as in-person treatment, with one study demonstrating that people who participated in online counseling not only experienced a significant improvement in depression and anxiety scores after 12 weeks but that these results were also sustained for at least six months.

 Takeaway